riya-17/Blog/_posts/2020-8-6-Clean-code.md

 Here, in the above example 2.1 and 2.2 we can see how breaking the copy_source_data into another function made this whole code a lot easier to understand and read.
 Each function is doing just one thing and working what they are assigned for.
 <br>

-   ***Functions should do one thing and that one thing well***
+   ***"Functions should do one thing and that one thing well"***

 <br>
 <h3>3.
 Comments</h3>

-  As I mentioned the ratio of a code written to the read is 1-to-10. we surely need to write a code which is more readable and understandable to our fellow developers for their ease as well as ours.
+  The ratio of a code written to the read is 1-to-10. we surely need to write a code which is more readable and understandable to our fellow developers for their ease as well as ours.
 Therefore, comments plays a vital role in accomplishing this task and will help in decreasing the complexity of the code.
 If we write meaningful Function name half of our task is resolved as we would not need a comment to explain the use of that function.
   See wheather you can understand that in next Example:

  Example - 3.1